Feb

 Whether you are new to Medicare, continuing to work after age 65, or considering retirement, come learn about your Medicare options and what is right for you!
 This is a nothing-to-sell basic overview of Medicare.

-• Learn about the 4 parts of Medicare - A, B, C, D
+Learn about the 4 parts of Medicare - A, B, C, D.

-• How each part works, and the costs associated with each
+How each part works, and the costs associated with each.

-|• How Medicare Advantage and Medigap plans work
+How Medicare Advantage and Medigap plans work.

-• The differences between HMO and PPO plans
+The differences between HMO and PPO plans .

-• What you need to know if you continue to work after age 65 and retire
+What you need to know if you continue to work after age 65 and retire.

-• Open enrollment periods
+Open enrollment periods.

-• Learn about possible penalties
+Learn about possible penalties.

-• Extra help and low-income subsidies
+Extra help and low-income subsidies.

-Contact Sharon Quill, HIICAP Program Assistant, at 585-244-8400 ext.
-283 with questions.
+Contact Sharon Quill, HIICAP Assistant, at 585-743-1283 with questions or to request an interpreter or translator.

 View Event →